shivam231129/road_prediction/README.md

 ### Dataset Structure

-The dataset is organized into training and testing sets, with the following structure:
+The dataset is organized in the following directory structure:
-###

 dataset/
 ├── train/
 │ ├── images/